sindresorhus/sindresorhus.github.com/source/content/apps/velja.md

 	+ The app has no support for opening URLs from the web version.
 - [GitHub Desktop](https://github.com/desktop/desktop)
 	+ The app only accepts a link to a repo to clone.
 This is not very useful in practice.
+- Monday.com
+	+ The app does not accept any links.

 And some apps do not need special support because they already support [universal links](https://developer.apple.com/ios/universal-links/):
 - [Quip](https://quip.com)

 If your favorite service is in the above list, I would recommend contacting them and asking them to support opening a link directly in their app.
 That means being able to run the command `open -a AppName https://foo.com/link-to-project-or-meeting`.

+#### Can Velja override Universal Links?

+No. There is a way to do it, but it requires a special entitlement from Apple.
+I applied for it a year ago and haven't heard anything.

+There are some ways to [disable Universal Links](https://mjtsai.com/blog/2022/04/19/disabling-universal-links/).

 #### How can I add a browser profile to the prompt?